jonahgluck/jonahg-midterm/README.md

 Polarity, ranging from -1 (negative) to 1 (positive), and subjectivity, ranging from 0 (objective) to 1 (subjective), were extracted using TextBlob applied to `reviewText`.
 Efficient text processing techniques were used for scalability.

+#### Keyword Analysis

+An attempt was made to enhance the model by identifying the presence of specific positive and negative keywords within the review text.
+Positive words included "loved," "excellent," and "amazing," while negative words included "terrible," "worst," and "boring."
+A binary feature was created indicating whether any of these keywords appeared in a review.

+**Implementation:**

+- Compiled lists of positive and negative keywords commonly associated with strong sentiments.
+- Scanned each review for the presence of these keywords.
+- Created binary features `contains_positive_keyword` and `contains_negative_keyword`.

+**Results:**

+Despite the intuitive appeal of this approach, incorporating these keyword features did not significantly improve the model's accuracy.
+The simplicity of the keyword matching failed to capture the nuances of language used in reviews.

 #### Temporal Features

 The `Time` feature was converted to datetime objects, and additional features such as `Year` and `Month` were extracted to capture temporal trends in reviews.